Directors & Officers

 Marta Sandberg was born in Sweden in 1955, in a town that straddled the Polar Circle.
 She immigrated to Australia as a teenager and went from the freezing north to a hot dessert mining town.
 It was there she met her husband Helmer.
 They shared twenty-three years together until he died of a pituitary brain tumour.
 Although Marta had been interested in cryonics since she read an article about the Dora Kent case, it was Helmer's illness that rekindled her interest.
 After spending several years investigating cryonics — and then more years trying to convince her husband — they both signed their contract with CI.
 Marta also has a B.S. in Mathematics and a B.S.
 Business Accounting

 John K. Strickland, Jr. was born in New York City during the Second World War.
 He lived for 30 years in western New York state where he received a B.A. in Anthropology with a minor in Biology from S.U.N.Y. at Buffalo in 1967.
 He moved to a spot just outside Austin, Texas in 1976, and earned a second B.A. in Computer Science from St. Edwards University in Austin in 1986.
 He also earned graduate credits in both Anthropology and Biology.
-He has been a professional programmer/analyst since 1980, and has been employed by the State of Texas in Austin since July, 1989.
+He has been a professional programmer/analyst since 1980, and has been employed by the State of Texas in Austin from 1989 to 2009.

 Ben Best was elected President of the Cryonics Institute in September, 2003, and stepped-down as President in October, 2012.
 Ben discovered cryonics many years ago, when he bought Robert Ettinger's PROSPECT OF IMMORTALITY in a health-food store in Vancouver, Canada.
 He has been deeply involved in cryonics since the late 1980s, and was one of the founders of the Cryonics Society of Canada (CSC), was President for most of the 1990s, and remains a Director of that organization.